-The principal mission of the Great Basin Coordination Center (GBCC) is the cost-effective coordination of emergency response for all incidents within the geographic area.
+The principal mission of the Great Basin Coordination Center (GBCC) is the cost-effective and timely coordination of land management agency emergency response for all incidents within the geographic area.
+As a partner in the National Response Framework (NRF) and as interagency cooperators, GBCC will respond to wildland fire, and all-hazard incidents as directed by NRF or Presidential and Secretarial direction.
 This is accomplished through planning, communications, situation monitoring, need projection, and expediting resource orders between federal land management agencies, state agencies, and their cooperators.